The 4th of July marked the first anniversary of the death of my Father.

 But over the last weekend on this first anniversary, I realised two things;

 It started in his throat leading to a tracheostomy which silenced his voice.
 As a result, he was given a board to write on as he eschewed a speaking tube.
-However, when friends would visit, they would write what they wanted to say on the board not realising that it was for my father and not for them.
+However, when friends would visit, they would write what they wanted to say on the board not realising it was for my father and not for them.
 They were just trying to do the right thing and that comedy of manners alone brightened the mood.

 There were moments of great hope too when we thought we were winning the war.
-Of course we were only winning the odd battle and borderline skirmish.
+Of course we were only winning the odd battle or borderline skirmish.
 You can’t be a heavy drinker and smoker for decades and not expect the ammunition dump that’s been accumulating inside you to detonate.

 And just as I was getting strangely comfortable with the idea of waiting and comforting at this new level of alertness, it happened.